 Charles Darwin may have enlightened the world with his theory of natural selection, but even the father of evolution questioned the origin of the domestic dog.
 Where did Fido come from?
-What makes a Yorkie a Yorkie instead of a St. Bernard?
-Darwin recognized that the canine family tree was huge and felt that outlining Fido’s ancestry was a daunting task due to the enormous number and variety of breeds.
+What makes a Yorkie instead of a St. Bernard?
+Darwin recognized that the canine family tree was huge and felt that outlining Fido’s ancestry was a daunting task, due to the enormous number and variety of breeds.

 Fido’s family tree bears a multitude of branches, but they all sprout from one root source.
 All domestic dog breeds (Canis lupus familiaris) are descended from a single canine, the gray wolf (Canis lupus).
-Despite their common root, domestic dogs vary more in size and shape than any other mammal.
+Despite their common roots, domestic dogs vary more in size and shape than any other mammal.
 Why?
 Evolution.

 Evolving Dogs